Updated: Jan 1

 They confuse “criticism” for “crying,” and typically use this phrase in an attempt at psychological aggression.
 They will instigate a conflict, by insulting or criticizing a person, and when that person defends themselves, or insults the instigator in turn, the instigator then accuses them of “crying.”

-This habitual combination of gaslighting and double-bind psychological abuse is a wicked trend.
-It is one of many indicators suggesting that the millennial generation is one of the most brainwashed generations of history, subject to incessant social engineering and corrosive mass psychology affronts from cradle to present.
+This habitual combination of gaslighting and double-bind psychological abuse is a wicked process.
+It is just one of many trends suggesting that the millennial generation is one of the most programmed generations of recent history, subject to incessant social engineering and corrosive mass psychology affronts from cradle to present.

 They experienced the influence in schools, journalism, and entertainment, which was then parroted by their friends on social media and social gaming.
 They watch the TV show, then they repeat the attitudes and phrases of the characters in their private social circles.
 The Hollywood scriptwriter became the ministry of their godless church.

-In this trajectory of dysfunctional social interactions, there is often an audience.
-A person conducts these conflicts on social media pages.
+Dysfunctional social interactions often has audiences.
 The Positivity Cult has naive members who will appeal to end the conflict.
 They will not admit who is right or wrong, they will not honestly identify the instigator and the defender.
 To them, the defender is as guilty as the instigator, and it does not matter who is justified, so long as the conflict ends.
 Of course, this also favors change agent activism, because it whitewashes the harm caused by instigators.
 When there are no consequences, instigators are inherently encouraged.

-The Positivity Cult also nurtures the cynical instigators who employ irreverence and impudent instigation in order to “shake the tree” for sociopolitical agendas.
+Positivity Cultists even encourage the cynical instigators who employ irreverence and impudent instigation in order to “shake the tree” for sociopolitical agendas.
 John Oliver, Jon Stewart, Samantha Bee, and Steven Colbert are just a few of their icons who peddle angry ridicule with a smiley-toothed comedic veneer.

-The remedy for this deranged social standard, is to confront the naive, by insisting that the defender and instigator are identified correctly, and insisting upon consequence for the instigator, and praise for the defender.
+The remedy for this is to correctly declare the defender and instigator, insist upon consequence for the instigator, and then praise for the defender.
 The cynical instigator must be confronted with criticism, and their attempts at framing the conflict in terms that favor the instigation must be repudiated.
 We might say something like this to an instigator, “There is no sadness, there is no crying, there is just criticism of your ignorance, instigation, and/or moral corruption.
 We are cleaning up the social discord that your instigations have spread.”

 Of course, every person on the planet is judging everything all of the time.
 Every choice they make, every friend they take, every event they attend, every priority they select, constitute their judgments.
 A discerning person is judicious – their judgments are well thought out, justified by evidence and logic.

-The Positivity Cult judges you to be “not cool,” along with a mile-long list of other negative terms, if you make judgments against their current sociopolitical agenda, its cultural features, or its subgroups of faithful implementers.
+The Positivity Cult judges a person to be “not cool,” along with a mile-long list of other negative terms, if the person makes judgments against their current sociopolitical agenda, or its subgroups of faithful implementers.
 Some other recent terms they use are: deplorable, irredeemable, nerd, negative (ironically, while they themselves are being negative in their insult), geek, fascist, or intolerant (ironically, while they themselves are being intolerant).

-Just like their naive and cynical assault on justified criticism, they hang the jury with the innocent when it comes to being permissive of any lifestyle or value.
+Just like their derision towards justified criticism, they hang the jury with the innocent when it comes to being permissive of any lifestyle or value.
 The key for the change agent is that they need people to be permissive of manic, vice-driven, and immoral attitudes, values, and behaviors.

-In the chaos of vice, manic, and emotive habitual lifestyle, they find a weak society that is easy to manipulate, change more rapidly, and push around with social engineering.
+In the chaos of vice-prone, manic, and emotive lifestyle, the Positivity Cultists find a weak society that is easy to manipulate, change more rapidly, and push around with social engineering.
 The vice-driven, manic society does not preserve their own wealth.
 They chase experiences one after the next, with incessant escapism of some form or another.

-Discerning people have contemplated what’s valuable, moral, and effective and appropriate attitudes for different experiences.
+Discerning people have contemplated what’s valuable, moral, effective and appropriate.
 They can justify their judgments with logic and evidence.
-Discerning people are great enemies of the Positivity Cult.
+Discerning people thwart the machinations of the Positivity Cult.

-The Positivity Cult is always talking about the future and “progress” in nearly braindead propagandistic terms.
+Positivity Cultists are always talking about the future and “progress” in nearly braindead propagandistic terms.
 A recent speech by Mike Pence at the Faith and Freedom Coalition conference of 2019 included a phrase like, “This President doesn’t have a rear-view mirror, he goes forward without looking back at all.”
-For those who think Republicans are spared mindless indoctrination of the Positivity Cult, you need to open your eyes a bit wider.
+Those who think Republicans are spared mindless indoctrination of the Positivity Cult, need to open their eyes a bit wider.

 An extemporaneous thinker does not place any preference on the future or the past.
 They are intelligent enough to realize that a few years before World War 2, most of the belligerents were obsessed with a “bright future” as well.
-They realize there is no guarantee of a better future, remembering the fall and decline of the Roman Empire as well, and the millions of lives that were lived in horrific misery for centuries.
+They realize there is no guarantee of a better future, remembering the fall and decline of the Roman Empire as well, and the millions of people persisting in misery for centuries.

 They also realize that learning from an accurately interpreted history is as important as innovating for the future.
 They do not see the two visions at odds.
-They think that without a complete and accurate understanding of history, their innovation will be as apt to destroy a good tradition, as it is to replace a bad one.
+Without a complete and accurate understanding of history, innovation will be as apt to destroy a good tradition, as it is to replace a bad one.

-The mob of Positivity Cult acolytes cannot be bothered by the past and history.
+The mob of Positivity Cult acolytes cannot be bothered by the past.
 They march along to the “progress” of the “future” just like Mao Zedong’s idiot communist followers marched faithfully into torture, starvation, and humiliation of elders at the hands of their own children, by the millions.

 The extemporaneous citizen speaks the truth of history and also criticizes any plan for going “forward,” “forward-thinking,” “progress,” and the “future,” when the plan has insufficient justification by evidence, logic, and historical analysis.

-As I type this, there is a red underline in this essay under the term stewardly.
+As I type this, there is a red underline under the term stewardly.
 The humanities-ignorant Silicon Valley tech workers have excluded the term stewardly from their spelling correction dictionary.
-They did include the term “ginormous,” ever-increasing the mob of people with the vocabulary of squeaking rodents.
+They did include the term “ginormous,” in deference to the mob of people with the vocabulary of squeaking rodents.

-The tech industry is overflowing with Positivity Cult acolytes, along with the public school system.
-When socialists of all types assumed authority over the global education, entertainment, and journalism markets, they codified the “competition” of capitalism as a grave sin.
+The tech industry is overflowing with Positivity Cult acolytes, as well as the public school system.
+When socialists of all types assumed authority over education, entertainment, and journalism markets, they deemed the “competition” of capitalism to be a grave sin.
 They replaced competition with a value of “cooperation.”
 Of course, their version of “cooperation” simply means that you will go along with their sociopolitical agenda of the day, promote it, agree with it, participate in it, and do not dare criticize it.

 Their “cooperation” has left millions slaughtered in democide, starving, currencies collapsed, wars instigated, knowledge destroyed, and iconoclasts reigning over culture.